 The appendix doesn’t seem to do anything useful, and the treatment for appendicitis is an operation to remove the appendix, as the body can live without it.

-Around 7% of people in the UK will get appendicitis at some point in their lives.
+Around 1 in 13 people in the UK will get appendicitis at some point in their lives.
 It is more common in men than it is in women, usually occurring between the ages of 10 and 20.

 What causes appendicitis?

 Appendicitis occurs when the appendix becomes blocked, often by a stool, a foreign body, or cancer.
 The blockage may also be due to an infection, since the appendix swells up in response to any infection in the body.